-The Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are two closely related ways of securing Internet communications.
-They are used in the secure form of HTTP, normally called HTTPS, but can also be used to secure any stream-based protocol and are used in the secure versions of SMTP, IMAP, POP, NNTP, LDAP, etc. While using similar techniques, SSL and TLS are otherwise unrelated to the Secure Shell (SSH).
+Transport Layer Security (TLS) is a way of securing Internet communications.
+It is used in the secure web browsing protocol, called HTTPS, but can also be used to secure any stream-based protocol and is used in the secure versions of SMTP, IMAP, POP, NNTP, LDAP, etc. Early versions of TLS were called the 'Secure Sockets Layer' (SSL) but all of these versions are now considered obsolete.
+While using similar techniques, TLS is unrelated to the Secure Shell (SSH) protocols.

-Last updated: November 2013
+Last updated: May 2015